emily-trinh/restaurant-journal/README.md

 my friends and I had set for ourselves when we lived in the same city.
 We decided we would try to eat at all the restaurants in our small city at least once.
-Ultimately, our goal was to experience of our city *through* its food.
+Ultimately, our goal was to experience of our city through its food.
 A tracking application would have been a great tool to assist us in our journey.

-### User Stories
-- As a user, I want to be able to add a restaurant as a journal entry to my journal with a rating, restaurant name, and a comment
-- As a user, I want to be able to view my list of restaurants from highest to lowest rating
-- As a user, I want to be able to view my the details of each journal entry
-- As a user, I want to be able to add a new rating and comment on a restaurant (separate from the initial entry)
-- As a user, I want to be able to save my journal to file (if I so choose), including all restaurant information
-- As a user, I want to be able to load my journal from file (if I so choose), including all restaurant information
+[//]: # (### User Stories- As a user, I want to be able to add a restaurant as a journal entry to my journal with a rating, restaurant name, and a comment- As a user, I want to be able to view my list of restaurants from highest to lowest rating- As a user, I want to be able to view my the details of each journal entry- As a user, I want to be able to add a new rating and comment on a restaurant (separate from the initial entry)- As a user, I want to be able to save my journal to file (if I so choose), including all restaurant information- As a user, I want to be able to load my journal from file (if I so choose), including all restaurant information)

 ### Instructions for use